 KP: Well, the last tour I did was in 2012 with Stephen Stills.
 But as of now, I’d rather be just hunkering down and writing.
 I tell you writing is really important to me.
 I do love producing, but it depends on who it is.
 But when it comes down to it, I’d rather just be working on my stuff.
 But of course, I’m up for anything, I’m up for the right move.

-BK: Do you find yourself writing on keyboard more than guitar.
+BK: Do you find yourself writing on the keyboard more than guitar?

 KP: Oh yes, I rarely write on guitar.
 I write mostly on keyboard.